USCGC Polar Sea

 USCGC Polar Sea (WAGB-11) is a United States Coast Guard heavy icebreaker.
 Commissioned on 23 February 1978, the ship was built by Lockheed Shipbuilding and Construction Company of Seattle along with her sister ship, Polar Star (WAGB-10).
 Her home port is Seattle, Washington.

 Polar Sea has been out of service As of 2010 due to failure of five of her six Alco main diesel engines.
-Between 2010 and 2023, the Polar Sea has been used as a parts donor for sister ship the Polar Star.
+Between 2010 and 2023, Polar Sea has been used as a parts donor for sister ship Polar Star.
 In 2024, the ship was towed to and placed in mothball status in Suisun Bay, California.

 Machinery

 Polar Sea has a computerized propulsion control system to effectively manage six diesel-powered propulsion generators, three diesel-powered ship's service generators, three propulsion gas turbines, and other equipment vital to the operation of the ship.
 Its three shafts are each turned by either one gas turbine or two diesel-electric power plants.
 Each shaft is connected to a 16-foot (4.9-m) diameter, four-bladed, controllable-pitch propeller.
 For all three shafts, the diesel-electric plants can produce a total of 18,000 shaft horsepower (13,425 kilowatts) and the gas turbine plants a total of 75,000 demand shaft horsepower (56 MW) or 60,000 continuous horsepower (44.8 MW).